 - In a separate mixing bowl, combine the blueberries with 1 tbsp granulated sugar.

-- Once your oven is preheated to 350℉ place the butter in your cast iron skillet and place the skillet into the oven to melt the butter.
+- Once your oven is preheated to 350℉ place the 6 tbsp of butter in your cast iron skillet and place the skillet into the oven to melt the butter.

 - Once the butter is melted, take the skillet out of the oven, pour in the batter, smooth it to the edges.